The Devolved City

 Williams had the waxworks closed.
 Interestingly, the site appears to be the same premises where Joseph Merrick had earlier established himself in the East End as the 'Elephant Man' attraction.
 Merrick’s manager, Tom Norman, recalled the location was well known for its waxwork displays and was owned and ran by a man named Cotton.
 The Whitechapel murders waxworks also seem to have been run under his auspices, while Williams was not the only one who felt disgusted by it.
 The Pall Mall Gazette informed its readership: ‘There is at present almost opposite the London Hospital a ghastly display of the unfortunate women murdered.’

 The late-Victorian and early-Edwardian freak and novelty shows were most popular in the evening times, particularly when the week’s work was drawing to a close and people had received their wages.
 Williams declared: ‘The principal time for the performances, it appeared, was from eight in the evening until half-past eleven though, in the case of some fat women and performing Zulus, the entertainment was open during the day as well.’
-The Zulus were simply a group sailors in blackface, talking gibberish.
-The audience would have known it was cheap simulacra, yet it appealed to their notions of the unusual and foreign.
+The Zulus were simply a group sailors in blackface, talking made-up gibberish.
+The audience would have known it was cheap simulacra, yet it still appealed to their notions of the unusual and foreign.

 Inversion of gender norms was also popular entertainment and Williams witnessed the novelty act of ‘Miss Juanita’ who lifted weights and boxes, and he felt disturbed at this display of female muscularity.
 Female boxing was another means of transgressing gender boundaries for entertainment, as were the more racy acts.
 For example, one investigating policeman informed Williams he had attended an earlier show and seen ‘a women “mit nodings on” swimming in a tank.’
 Williams saw nothing of this sort during his visit, describing a mundane boxing match between ‘Daniel the Dutchman’ and the ‘Welshman’.
 The magistrate then listed some other attractions.
 ‘Besides fat women, dwarfs, “living Skeletons” and giants,’ he wrote, there were 'a number of monstrosities, including “a man with no neck”, and a creature that purported to be a five-legged pig.
 One attraction, which was alleged to have been brought to this country by Buffalo Bill, was described as “half gorilla and half human being”, and was certainly a most disgusting-looking object.’